contentful/widget-sdk/docs/guides/code-review.md

 review is requested before noon the review should happen on the same day.
 If the review is requested after noon review should happen before noon the next day.

-If you’re code is not reviewed in a timely manner then kindly remind the reviewer on Slack or Github using the #sla hash tag.
+If your code is not reviewed in a timely manner then kindly remind the reviewer on Slack or Github using the #sla hash tag.